BKlaassen/character-optimiser/README.md

-The target of the charopt project is to generate scripts for various RPG Systems to create a semi optimised character given the personal choices of the player.
+The target of charopt is to create a tool to give a roughly optimised Attributedistribution for (for now) DnD 5e Characters.

-As of now it only supports a limited range of classes and playstyles, if you find yourself with experience playing a playstyle that not yet exists or disagree with the way prioritisation works please contact me.
+Right now it is limited to my own theorising and experience only, if you find yourself with experience playing a playstyle that not yet exists or disagree with the way prioritisation works please contact me.

-Bear in mind that any stats output are designed for general usefulness and that they will frequently requre changing to suit your characters needs.
+Bear in mind that any stats output are designed for general usefulness and that they will frequently require changing to suit your characters needs.

 For a detailed list of races see --races.
 Similarly for a full list of supported Classes see --classes.